 |Vaguely-worded experience||Concrete, quantified experience|

-When it’s accurate, use verbs that illustrate impact over verbs that make you sound passive.
-Aim for verbs that are more specific to the actual contribution you made.
+When it’s accurate, use verbs that illustrate impact over passive verbs.
+Be specific to the contribution you made.

-Use headers that package your experiences in a way that best shows you are qualified for the job.
-For example, if the job involves teaching or entrepreneurship, make sure to include the relevant header to highlight your experience in these areas.
+Use section headers that group your experience to quickly demonstrate you’re qualified for the job.
+If the job involves teaching or entrepreneurship, include a section that highlights your experience in these areas.

-Order your headers: the sections that have the experiences that are most relevant to this job should go first.
+Order your headers to prioritize sections that have experiences most relevant to the position.

-Bold important words so the reader can quickly find the important content.
-Make sure you pick and choose which words you bold; too many bold-faced words will detract from the attention-drawing effect.
+Bold important words so the reader quickly finds them.
+Be selective in bolding; too many bold-faced words will detract from the attention-drawing effect.

-A single mistake can be enough to get you put in the “no” pile.
-Have a detail-oriented friend help you catch things you missed.
+Proofread and spell check your document.
+A single mistake can be enough to get your resume placed in the “no” pile.
+Read your resume out loud and listen for mistakes.
+Have a detail-oriented friend or classmate help you catch little things you missed.